 - Payment terms range from 30 to 60 days

-According to the German Statistics Office, non-food retail turnover increased 1.6% year-on-year in 2016 – the seventh consecutive year of growth, and further growth is expected in 2017.
-German consumer durables retail benefits from the country´s robust economic performance, with household consumption expected to rise 1.6% in 2017 following growth of 1.8% in 2016.
+According to the German Statistics Office, non-food retail real turnover increased 3.5% year-on-year in 2017 – the eighth consecutive year of growth, and further expansion is expected in 2018.
+German consumer durables retail benefits from the country´s robust economic performance, with household consumption expected to rise 1.8% in 2018 following a 2.2% increase in 2017.
 Demand is driven by low unemployment and increased household purchasing power.
-However, rising consumer prices (expected to increase to 2.1% in 2017, after 0.5% in 2016 and 0.2% in 2015) could somehow act as a brake on further spending.
+However, rising consumer prices (expected to increase to 1.9% in 2018) could act as a brake on further spending.

-For the furniture segment, the German association of furniture industries BVDM recorded a turnover increase of 2.5% in 2016, reaching EUR 33.4 billion.
-In 2017 sales are expected to be more than EUR 34 billion.
-According to the German Electrical and Electronic Manufacturers' Association ZVEI, in H1 of 2016 manufacturers sales of large electric domestic appliances increased by almost 5%, while manufacturers’ sales of small electric domestic appliances rose 3%.
+According to the German association of furniture industries BVDM, turnover in the furniture segment increased 0.5% in 2017, to EUR 33.6 billion, and in 2018 sales are again expected to record a modest increase.
+According to the German Electrical and Electronic Manufacturers' Association ZVEI, in 2017 manufacturers’ sales of large electric domestic appliances increased 1.5%, while manufacturers’ sales of small electric domestic appliances rose 3%.

-In all German consumer durables retail segments a concentration process is on-going, with a few large retail chains generating the majority of sales.
-Therefore, smaller and mid-sized retailers are still struggling to cope with the fast growing market leaders.
-At the same time, they are facing additional pressure from online retailers (in 2016 online sales again grew more than average, by more than 10%).
-Therefore, restrained future prospects are expected for smaller brick-and-mortar retailers in subsectors, where e-commerce has rapidly increased market share (e.g. consumer electronics, electrical domestic appliances, furniture, leisure articles, clothing), especially in segments where sales development highly depends on weather conditions (clothing, leisure articles).
-The best way for smaller retailers to survive in this very competitive market is to join a large purchasing association and to compete with e-commerce by providing outstanding service, e.g. advisory, easy return of goods, etc.
+Smaller and mid-sized retailers are still struggling in their efforts to cope with the fast growing market leaders.
+At the same time, the competitive pressure from online retailers has further increased (in 2017 online sales of consumer durables grew 10.9%).
+In segments where e-commerce has rapidly expanded its market share (e.g. consumer electronics, electrical domestic appliances, furniture, leisure articles, clothing) competition is fiercer and the pressure on margins higher, which dampens the future prospects of mainly smaller brick-and-mortar retailers.
+The best way for smaller retailers to survive in this very competitive market is to join a large purchasing association and to compete with e-commerce by providing outstanding service, e.g. advisory services, easy return of goods, etc.

-In general, payment terms in the consumer durables retail segment range from 30 to 60 days, however they can extend to more than 120 days depending on the market power of individual retailers.
-Payment behaviour in the German consumer durables sector has so far remained both good and stable, and we expect no major changes, as the general outlook for all subsectors is positive.
-The sector´s insolvency level is low, and no major increase is expected in 2017.
+In general, payment terms in the consumer durables retail segment range from 30 days to 60 days, however they can extend to more than 120 days depending on the market power of individual retailers.
+Payment behaviour in the German consumer durables sector has so far remained both good and stable, with a low share of protracted payments.

 In segments with a steadily increasing share of e-commerce we try to obtain interim accounts in order to continuously check if buyers are able to keep sufficient margins.
 When businesses cannot pass on increased costs to customers/consumers or compensate for this with savings elsewhere, they might demand extended payment terms.
 We monitor payment behaviour closely in all subsectors and inform our customers immediately of any deterioration.